danth6961/tsp-rebalance-app/README.md

 ## Current Tactical Allocation Model

-The current baseline regime targets are defined in `constants.py` and should be treated as the source of truth for regime allocations.
-This is reinforced by the consistency tests, which verify alignment across the engine, UI, validation layer, and IFT state machine
+The current baseline regime targets must be defined in `constants.py` and should be treated as the source of truth for regime allocations.
+T

 ### Risk-On Override
 - G: 30%